 Unidentifiable or insufficiently addressed standard-class mail without a Move Update endorsement is discarded.

-As a courtesy to new faculty and staff members, University mailing services departments deliver incoming personal mail which is properly addressed until the new employee acquires a permanent home mailing address.
+As a courtesy to new faculty and staff members, University mailing services departments deliver incoming personal mail which is properly addressed for one month after employment start date.
+NOTE: Personal mail service is provided on a temporary basis only.
+The employee is responsible for notifying all correspondents of her or his non-University mailing address within one month of employment.

-Personal packages for new employees are retained by the campus mailing services department.
-The mailing services office notifies the new employee of the package's arrival and when it may be picked up.
+Personal packages for all employees are retained by the campus mailing services department.
+The mailing services office notifies the employee of the package's arrival and when it may be picked up.

 When dealing with outside mail sources, WSU personnel are not to indicate WSU as an appropriate address for personal mail.
 WSU employees on sabbatical are not to have personal mail forwarded to their department.